Ardene

-Ardene ər-deen, är-deen is a family-owned value fashion retailer based in Montreal, Quebec, Canada.
+Ardene [arDɛN] is a family-owned value fashion retailer based in Montreal, Quebec, Canada.
 Founded in the early 1980s, Ardene started as an accessories and jewelry retailer, and has since added clothing, shoes, brand collaborations and licensed apparel into its product mix.

-The company operates close to 350 stores in Canada, the United States and the Middle East, and occupies over 2.25 million square feet of retail space globally.
+The company operates close to 300 stores in Canada, the United States and the Middle East, and occupies over 2.25 million square feet of retail space globally.
 The company employs approximately 3,500 people across North America.

 New concept store

-The company started introducing larger stores (20,000 sq ft) in early 2017.
+The company started introducing larger stores (20,000 sq ft) in late 2016 to early 2017.

+Headquarters

+The corporate Headquarters are located in Laval, Quebec, Canada.
+In 2023, the company constructed an omni distribution center, flagship store and headquarters under one roof.
+Prior to 2023, the headquarters were in the Montreal borough of Saint-Laurent, Quebec.
+The company creates, designs, markets and distributes from its headquarters.

 eCommerce

-Ardene.com launched in October 2017.
+Ardene.com launched in 2012.
+ECommerce continues to operate today on desktop and mobile, as well as on the Ardene mobile app.

 International expansion

 United States

 In 2015, the company opened its first store in the United States.
 As of 2022, Ardene operates stores in New York, New Jersey, Connecticut, Pennsylvania, Virginia, Massachusetts, Maryland, Rhode Island and Florida.

 Middle East

 Ardene opened its first Middle East store in April 2016 under a licensed partnership.
 Today, the company has stores 12 stores in GCC countries.